syslua/syslua/docs/architecture/09-platform.md

 ### Per-User Profiles

-sys.lua generates **separate environment scripts for each user** defined in the configuration:
+SysLua generates **separate environment scripts for each user** defined in the configuration:

 ```
 ~/.local/share/syslua/